asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP3-1_TMElandscape/README.md

 ggsave(file = filePath, plot = p, dpi=100, width=8, height=8)
 ```

-Result of trajetory line.
+Results of trajetory paths.

 <div align="center">
 <img src="./fig/SPATA2_trajectory.png" width="50%" >
 </div>

-A custom function is then used to visualise the variation in each PAGE annotation score in the Trajetory pathway calculated by SPTAT and to explore the position in space where each factor's score changes.
+A custom function is then used to visualize the variation in each PAGE annotation score in the trajetory path calculated by SPATA and to explore the position in space where each factor's score changes.

-Parameters for custom functions are explained later.
+Parameters for custom functions are explained below.

 ``` R:SPATA.r
 slope_min <- 0.04